Home

 Do not think that you have to have “heartburn” to have reflux.
 As mentioned above, reflux can present as different medical manifestations.

-For your convenience Patients may fill out Patient Information/Medical History Form or Ask the Doctor a Question thru the "Contact Us" link.
-Physicians can also refer a patient by filling out the Physician Referral form located on the "Contact Us" link.
+For your convenience Patients may fill out Patient Information/Medical History Form or Ask the Doctor a Question via the Contact Us page.
+Physicians may also fill out our Physician Referral form located on the Contact Us page.

 This section is as reference guide only.
 The information contained herein should not be used as or construed to be a diagnosis or used in place of a visit to a physician.